On this page

 Data Augmentation

-- Flipping: Horizontally or vertically flipping images to introduce mirror variations.
+Flipping images horizontally or vertically to introduce mirror variations.

-- Color Jittering: Randomly adjusting the brightness, contrast, saturation, and hue of the images to simulate different lighting conditions.
+Randomly adjusting brightness, contrast, saturation, and hue to simulate different lighting conditions.

-- Cropping: Randomly cropping sections of the images to focus on different parts of the trout, which can help the model learn to identify keypoints in various contexts.
+Randomly cropping sections of the image to focus on different parts of the animal, helping the model learn features in varied contexts.

-- Gaussian Noise: Adding random noise to the images to make the model more resilient to variations in input quality.
+Adding random noise so the model is more resilient to variations in input quality.

 By applying these augmentation techniques before feeding the images to the model, we can significantly enhance the training dataset, leading to improved model performance and generalization.